-Our primary outcomes of interest were total spatial heterogeneity of perfusion ( $CV^2{Qtotal}$ ) and its components.
+Our primary outcomes of interest were total spatial heterogeneity of perfusion (CV^{2}{Qtotal}) and its components.
 In secondary analyses, we assessed various regional perfusion, ventilation, and composite metrics.
-We first implemented the Kruskal-Wallis nonparametric test of variance to test whether there was a difference in rank order of each metric across the study groups: controls (nonsmokers without HIV infection), nonsmokers living with HIV, smokers without HIV infection, and smokers living with HIV.
-For comparisons attaining P < 0.05, we performed specific comparisons between individual groups by Wilcoxon rank sum.
-Multiple-hypothesis testing correction was performed using the Tukey-Kramer method (SAS for Windows, version 9.4; SAS Institute Inc.).
-For secondary and exploratory correlation analyses, Spearman rank-order correlations were performed.
-Statistical significance was set at P < 0.05.
-Data are presented as mean (SD) unless otherwise stated.
+We first implemented the Kruskal-Wallis nonparametric test of variance to test whether there was a difference in rank order of each metric across the study groups: controls (non-smokers without HIV infection), non-smokers living with HIV, smokers without HIV infection and smokers living with HIV.
+For comparisons attaining p < 0.05, we performed specific comparisons between individual groups by Wilcoxon rank sum.
+Multiple-hypothesis testing correction was performed using Tukey-Kramer method (SAS for Windows, version 9.4; SAS Institute Inc., Cary, NC, USA).
+For secondary and exploratory correlation analyses, spearman rank-order correlations were performed.
+Statistical significance was set at p < 0.05.
+Data are presented as mean (standard deviation) unless otherwise stated.